Djibril Bassolé

 Djibrill Yipènè Bassolé (born November 30, 1957) is a Burkinabé politician and diplomat.
 He served in the government of Burkina Faso as Minister of Security from 2000 to 2007 and as Minister of Foreign Affairs and Regional Cooperation from 2007 to 2008.
-Bassolé was the Joint African Union-United Nations Chief Mediator for Darfur from 2008 to 2011, and he served in the government as Minister of Foreign Affairs for a second time from 2011 to 2014.
+Bassolé was the Joint African Union-United Nations Chief Mediator for Darfur from 2008 to 2011, and the Burkinabé Minister of Foreign Affairs for a second time from 2011 to 2014.